ChildrensMercyResearchInstitute/MixedRealityStarterKit/README.md

 	1. Clone or download this repository from GitHub.
-	1. Clone or download Microsoft's Mixed Reality Toolkit from https://github.com/Microsoft/MixedRealityToolkit-Unity
+	1. Download Microsoft's Mixed Reality Toolkit for Unity version 2017.4.2.0 from https://github.com/Microsoft/MixedRealityToolkit-Unity/archive/2017.4.2.0.zip
 	1. Open Unity and create a new project:
 		1. Ensure that the 3D option is selected next to the project's name.
 		1. Tip: Keep folder paths and project names short and do not include spaces in your project's name.
 Unity struggles with long file paths and file names as well as spaces in those paths.